 - a.
-Brompton and Sawdon Community Primary School will have trained staff whose role it is to respond in the event of a suicide.
-Each member of our trained staff will have a defined responsibility within our plan including leadership, family liaison and any communications with external agencies, including the media. - b.
-Brompton and Sawdon Community Primary School will be clear about how we deal with an inquest after someone has died by suicide in our school or college.
+Brompton and Sawdon Community Primary school will be clear about how we deal with an inquest after someone has died by suicide in our school or college.
 We will support the authorities in their work but will be mindful of the distress an inquest causes to the bereaved people.
-We will also be mindful of the impact supporting an inquest can have on staff. - c.
+We will also be mindful of the impact supporting an inquest can have on staff. - b.
 We will record and monitor deaths by suicide and the impact on the community.
 This will include on-going monitoring of pupil deaths including suicides, suspected suicides and, if possible, self-harm.
 Monitoring of self-harm might be done through the collection of information from pupil support services and pupil health services.